liamchambers9/Mini-Projects/README.md

 Repository to store my personal and academic projects.

-Each project in a seperate folder with a README describing what the project is about.
+Each project is in a separate folder with a README describing what the project is about.